Five Steps to Writing a Great Resume

 Your resume provides an overview of your experience and is often an employer’s first impression of you.
 Recruiters spend just a few seconds on average looking at a resume so it is crucial to use a format that makes relevant information immediately visible.

 A good resume can help you land an interview, but even minor errors can take you out of the running.
-Bring your resume to our drop-in hours or schedule an appointment with a counselor to ensure it will be effective.
+Schedule an appointment with a counselor to ensure it will be effective.

 1. Use the position description to decide what to include.